keizer619/release-notes/ballerina-release-notes-0.990.0.md

 - The `@doc` annotation that was deprecated in previous releases has been removed from this release onwards.

 - The syntax and semantics of functions calls and workers defined in the function body has changed.
-For more information, refer to the [concurrency section].
+For more information, refer to the [concurrency section](##Concurrency).

 - The `fork/join` statement has been removed.
 You can use the new `fork` statement to start multiple workers in parallel with each other.
 Each worker name becomes a variable of type `future<T>` where T is the return type of the worker.
 You can use the new `wait` action to wait for one or more workers.
-For more information on the fork statement, wait action, and other concurrency-related changes, refer to the [concurrency section].
+For more information on the fork statement, wait action, and other concurrency-related changes, refer to the [concurrency section](##Concurrency).

 - The `done` statement has been removed.
 Now workers can return values using the `return` statement.
-For more information, refer to the [concurrency section].
+For more information, refer to the [concurrency section](##Concurrency).

 - The `await` statement has been replaced by the new `wait` statement.
-For more information, refer to the [concurrency section].
+For more information, refer to the [concurrency section](##Concurrency).

 - The `foreach` statement has been changed in a consistent way to match with type binding patterns.
 Here is the old syntax.